-Controlled drugs, or substances you suspect controlled drugs or could be harmful are Deliver to the police (or safely dispose of if there is a good reason to do so) Alcohol Retain or dispose of as appropriate Tobacco or cigarette papers Retain or dispose of as appropriate
+Controlled drugs, or substances you suspect are controlled drugs or could be harmful Deliver to the police (or safely dispose of if there is a good reason to do so) Alcohol Retain or dispose of as appropriate Tobacco or cigarette papers Retain or dispose of as appropriate Fireworks Retain or dispose of as appropriate Stolen items Deliver to the police, return to the owner, or dispose of if there is a good reason to do so Weapons or items which are evidence of a suspected offence Deliver to the police as soon as possible Items that have been (or are likely to be) used to cause injury or property damage Deliver to the police, return to the owner, or dispose of if there is a good reason to do so Pornographic material Dispose of (see the section below for guidance)

-Fireworks Retain or dispose of as appropriate Stolen items Deliver to the police, return to the owner, or dispose of if there is a good reason to do so Weapons or items which are evidence of a suspected offence Deliver to the police as soon as possible Items that have been (or are likely to be) used to cause injury or property damage Deliver to the police, return to the owner, or dispose of if there is a good reason to do so Pornographic material Dispose of (see the section below for guidance) Pornographic material that you suspect constitutes a specific offence (i.e. it is extreme of an indecent image of a child) Deliver to the police as soon as or possible
+Pornographic material that you suspect constitutes Deliver to the police as soon as possible a specific offence (i.e. it is extreme or an indecent image of a child)

-17. Training
+20. Training